The Best Upcoming Smartphones Of July 2023

 Image Credits: Courtesy Samsung (Representational Image)

-The Summer Launch Event from OnePlus on July 5 will oversee the launch of the OnePlus Nord CE 3.
+The OnePlus Nord CE 3 is expected to be released this July in global markets.
 Expected to be an affordable variant of the Nord 3, the Nord CE 3 is rumoured to be based on the Realme 10 Pro Plus.
 The phone is expected to feature a 6.7-inch curved AMOLED display with a 120Hz refresh rate, an under-display fingerprint sensor and IR blaster, a Snapdragon 782G chipset, a 50-megapixel main rear camera and up to 12GB RAM.

 (Image Credits: Courtesy OnePlus)

 How long has the OnePlus Nord 3 been on our monthly lists of upcoming smartphones?
 Twice!
-Fortunately this time, the phone FINALLY has a confirmed launch of July 5.
+Fortunately this time, the phone FINALLY has a confirmed launch this July.
 Clearly, the third time’s the charm.

 The Nord 3 is a rebadged variant of the OnePlus Ace 2V from China.
 Some of its key specifications include a MediaTek Dimensity 9000 chipset, a 6.7-inch 1.5K resolution display, a 64-megapixel main camera, a 5000mAh battery and 80W wired charging.
 The Nord 3 retains the Alert Slider from existing OnePlus flagships and will be available in two colours – Tempest Gray and Misty Green.